 Park University suggests that you submit the FAFSA as soon as possible after January 1 and no later than May 1 for the Fall term.
 (Do not submit the FAFSA before January 1).
 Park University Title IV School Code is 002498 and must be used when completing Step Six of the FAFSA.

-Along with the FAFSA, Park University must receive a Request for Financial Aid (RFA).
-This institutional application provides our specialist with additional profile information needed to initiate and complete the financial aid process.
-The RFA and FAFSA can then be submitted to our Financial Aid office where we will electronically transmit your FAFSA application for processing, and use the RFA to begin the financial aid process here at the university.
+Along with the FAFSA, you must submit a Request for Financial Aid (RFA).
+This institutional application provides additional profile information needed to initiate and complete your financial aid process.
+When you have submitted the RFA and FAFSA we will electronically transmit your FAFSA application for processing, and use the RFA to begin your financial aid process here at the university.

 Financial aid correspondence may be sent to:

 Student Financial Services Box 44

 Phone: (816) 584-6290

 After Park receives your processed FAFSA , our financial aid specialists calculate your financial need using the information from your Student Aid Report (SAR), and your Request For Financial Aid (RFA).
 Following this, an official electronic award letter will be generated and emailed to your Park e-mail address.
 Financial aid packaging is done daily and electronic award letters are generated as files are completed in date order.